Van Hunt: Godless Hotspot and What Were You Hoping For?

 Van Hunt performing at Music Midtown in Atlanta, September 2012.

 On June 14, 2011, Van Hunt took to Twitter to announce the release of his first song in 3 years.
 The song "June" was released on June 15 at midnight via Mike Ragogna of the Huffington Post along with the announcement of the title of his forthcoming album (What were you hoping for?) and its release date.
 A longer article about the song "June" and the new album and Van's new approach appeared later the same day on the Music remedy website.
 The article is about the joint venture-between Hunt's own label Godless-hotspot and Thirty Tigers.
 It said that "June" is the first of a series of free songs which would be released from various sites until the new album came out.
 The next release will be "eyes Like Pearls" the first official single from the album which was set to be released to radio in July 2011.

 The Fun Rises, the Fun Sets

 Van Hunt released updates of work on his upcoming album via PledgeMusic during the course of 2014.
 In March 2015, he announced the title of his album as The Fun Rises, the Fun Sets, due for release on May 5, 2015.
 He previewed the release of the new album with the new single "Vega (Stripes On)", which was available for release via iTunes and Amazon and followed this up with another single, "Old Hat".
 Both tracks had official videos accompany their releases.
-The album charted at #31 on the US Billboard Top R&B/Hip-Hop Albums.
+The album charted at No. 31 on the US Billboard Top R&B/Hip-Hop Albums.